Skip to main content

 2. Create the agent and environment

-Create both once, store the returned IDs as env vars, and reuse them across dispatches.
+Create both once, store the returned IDs as env vars, and reuse them across sessions.

 import Anthropic from "@anthropic-ai/sdk";